cwmoreiras/cwmoreiras.github.io/_posts/2021-3-20-cora-z7-petalinux.md

 ERROR: Failed to menu config project component
 ERROR: Failed to config project.
 ```
-Seriously?
-I hate this type of crap.
 Time to build the Petalinux project from scratch in Vivado, I guess.
 Honestly, I think I'm going to have to learn a little bit more about what is going on under the hood.

 Sources:<br>
 [1] [https://github.com/Digilent/Petalinux-Cora-Z7-10/](https://github.com/Digilent/Petalinux-Cora-Z7-10/)<br>